akornato/eth-portfolio/README.md

-This app hits [Ethplorer](https://ethplorer.io/) API to show ETH and tokens for a given address.
+This app hits [Ethplorer](https://ethplorer.io/) API to show ETH and tokens for your address.

-You can view the portfolio of any address by appending `address` query param to the url, like so:
+If disconnected you can view the portfolio of any address by replacing `address` query param in the url, e.g.

 https://eth-portfolio.vercel.app/?address=0xbdfa4f4492dd7b7cf211209c4791af8d52bf5c50

-However once you've connected with the connect button, the `address` query param is synced to your selected account address, even on reloads.
-Disconnect with the connect button to return to "any address" mode.

 ## Local dev